Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 https://github.com/Open-Systems-Pharmacology/OSPSuite-R/blob/develop/README.md#installation
 ## General information

 In order to load a simulation in R, it must be present in the **\*.pkml** file format.
 Every simulation in PK-Sim or MoBi can be exported to the \*.pkml file.
-The examples shown in the vignettes are based on the _Aciclovir_ example model, until stated otherwise.
+The examples shown are based on the _Aciclovir_ example model, until stated otherwise.
 The model can be found in the PK-Sim examples folder of the OSPS installation.

 The general workflow with the **ospsuite** package can be summarized in following steps: